enkidevs/curriculum/Python/Data Structures/immutable-sets-with-frozenset.md

 >>> s.add('i')
 # Traceback (most recent call last):
 #   File "<input>", line 1, in <module>
 #   AttributeError: 'frozenset' object
 #   has no attribute 'add'

 ```
 Frozensets can be used when you know that the elements you are going to put into a set, will stay constant, that is, no elements will be added later.
-E.g. a set of lowercase English vowels will only ever contain 'a', 'e', 'i', 'o' and 'u'.
+For example, a set of lowercase English vowels will only ever contain 'a', 'e', 'i', 'o' and 'u'.

 ---
 ## Revision

-When are `frozenset` s used in Python? ???
+When should `frozenset`s be used in Python?

+???

-*When no further elements will be added to the set.
+* When no further elements will be added to the set.
-*When there will be lots of added elements in the set.
+* When there will be lots of elements added to the set.
-*When the set will contain no elements.
+* When they will be used as a class variable.